rawanhatem471-sketch/Rawan-Hatem-Content-Portfolio/README.md

 ## About Me

-I’m a Business Information Systems Student who is passionate about developing ideas, writing scripts, and creating engaging social media content. obsessed with creating advertisements and turning creative ideas into engaging campaigns that capture people’s attention.
+I’m a Business Information Systems Student who is passionate about developing ideas, writing scripts, and creating engaging social media content obsessed with creating advertisements and turning creative ideas into engaging campaigns that capture people’s attention.

 ## Skills